JCobosAlvarez/MiMo/README.md

 **Further Analysis**

-MiMo is designed to seamlessly integrate with additional scripts and analyses.
-Feel free to upload and combine MiMo's output results with other scripts for a more in-depth investigation into microglia motility.
+MiMo seamlessly integrates with Python scripts designed to traverse through folders and automatically detect output filenames.
+This streamlined process facilitates the creation and analysis of comprehensive Excel sheets containing all the results.
+By combining MiMo's output with the attached Python script, you can effortlessly generate correspondent results ready to plot.

 **Dependencies**